 Write a first draft of your post and then think about how you can shorten it.
 If the reader has to click on “read more” to expand your post, it is too long.

 Use vague teasers to drive clicks to your website.
 This means you need to update your website at least weekly with blogs, press releases, and other content.
 Drive your social media fans to good content where there is a call to action and you’ll never go wrong.

-Also, if you’re looking for information on hashtags, look to our blog for that information.
+Also, if you’re looking for information on hashtags, look to our What’s a Hashtag Blog Post for that information.